ibexa/documentation-developer/docs/community_resources/documentation.md

 ### Contributing through the GitHub website

-To quickly contribute a fix to a page, find the correct `*.md` files in the GitHub repository and select "Edit this file".
+To quickly contribute a fix to a page, find the correct `*.md` file in the GitHub repository and select "Edit this file".

 Introduce your changes, at the bottom of the page provide a title and a description of what you modified and select "Propose file change".

 This will lead to a screen for creating a Pull Request.
-Enter the name and description and select "Create pull request".
+Enter a name and description for the pull request and select "Create pull request".

 Your pull request will be reviewed by the team and, when accepted, merged with the rest of the repository.
 You will be notified of all activity related to the pull request by email.

 ### Contributing through git

-You can also contribute to the documentation using regular git workflow.
+You can also contribute to the documentation by using a regular git workflow.
 If you are familiar with it, this should be quick work.

-1. Assuming you have a GitHub account and a git command line tool installed, fork the project and clone it into a folder: `git clone XXX .`
+1. Assuming that you have a GitHub account and a git command line tool installed, fork the project and clone it into a folder: `git clone XXX .`

 1. Add your own fork as a remote: `git remote add fork <address of your fork>`.